icgrp/bert/docs/tutorials/huffman/huffman.md

 You can run an [accelerated version of translation](accel/README.md) to speed up translation on simpler memories (all the memories in this design are simple enough)
-* To change the DMA transfer speed, modify PCAP_READ_DIV or PCAP_WRITE_DIV in xilfpga_pcap.h in the BSP file
+* To change the DMA transfer speed, modify PCAP_READ_DIV or PCAP_WRITE_DIV in xilfpga_extension.c in the project src
   * By default, we have it set to a high speed that works for us
     * set it lower (higher values) if that times out for you
     * set it higher (lower values) if you want to try running faster